 Mr. Popejoy is the author of The Invention of Potential Life: The Police Power over Women in Reproductive Rights Jurisprudence, a law review article published during Mr. Popejoy’s time in law school by the Women’s Rights Law Reporter, a review founded by the late U.S. Supreme Court Justice Ruth Bader Ginsburg.
 See 37 Women's Rights Law Reporter 83 (Fall 2015).

 Before law school, Mr. Popejoy was a Director in algorithmic trading at Credit Suisse and RBC Capital Markets.
 He is co-inventor of a patent with the founders of the IEX stock exchange that protects institutional investors from high frequency trading arbitrage, and he has argued successfully before the U.S. Patent and Trademark Office.

-Mr. Popejoy is a member of the International Air & Transportation Safety Bar Association and the New York City Bar Aeronautics Committee, and is an instrument-rated pilot.
+Mr. Popejoy is a member of the Aviation Lawyers Association (formerly the International Air & Transportation Safety Bar Association) and is an instrument-rated pilot.
 His cybersecurity background includes a CISSP certification (Certified Information Systems Security Professional) and computer security architecture.